ruijarimba/azure-pipelines-guidelines/README.md

 ## Disclaimer

 This repository and its content are not sponsored or supported by Microsoft Corporation.
-The guidelines are based solely on the author's (limited) experience and opinions.
-They are not official Microsoft guidelines.
+The guidelines are based mostly on the author's (limited) experience and opinions.
+There might be cases though where the author has used official Microsoft documentation as a reference.

 The author is not responsible for any misuse of these guidelines or any damage that may result from their use.
 Use them at your own responsibility.